onecloudemoji/C.A.P.S.U.L.E.S./README.md

 Extensible modules designed to make a red team and pentesting lab that is more flexible, has depth and automation.
 Stand alone kits designed to work together or alone, as part of a larger build or a self contained deployment.
 These kits are not designed to automatically build infrastructure for you, [I have already build that project](https://github.com/onecloudemoji/ADLAB).
 These will not deploy flags, and the point isnt always root.

-All scripts come with the twelve months of WOMM&trade; (works on my machine) warranty.
+All scripts come with twelve months of WOMM&trade; (works on my machine) warranty.

 ## ACL Abuse